 Upper-class students who do not live in Martin Court Apartments can choose to live in traditional (community bathroom) single or double rooms, or in suites (adjoining rooms connected by a bathroom).
 Please review the lottery timeline often during housing selection to stay informed of important application deadlines and dates.
 Make sure to review the options below before the room selection nights.

 Since there are a limited number of single rooms available on campus, not all students who apply will be guaranteed a single room.
-Single room selection occurs separately from selection for doubles and suites, except for double rooms in Irwin, Akers, and Knox which can be selected as part of a cluster during single room selection.
+Single room selection occurs separately from selection for doubles and suites.

-There are 152 single rooms on campus.
-Most singles on campus are found in Tomlinson pods (64 total) and Irwin, Akers, Knox (51 total).
-There are also 10 singles on the fourth floor of Belk and 10 singles in Duke.
-New Hall houses 17 singles for rising sophomores only.
+There are approximately 160 single rooms on campus.
+Most singles on campus are found in Tomlinson pods and Irwin, Akers and Knox.
+There are also 10 singles on the fourth floor of Belk and 10 singles on 2nd and 3rd Duke.
+Chidsey Hall houses 17 singles, for rising sophomores only.
+Some singles will be pre-assigned to students with special needs and to student staff.

-Students who would like to live in a single room or a single room cluster must submit the Single Room Application prior to the deadline.
-A link to the application will be included in an email from Dean Shaffer.
+Students who would like to live in a single room must submit the Single Room Application.
+A link to the application will be included in an email from Dean Jason Shaffer.

 Didn't Get a Single?